Alexflames/local-degree-asymmetry/README.md

-# local-degree-asymmetry
+# Measuring-the-Variability-of-Local-Characteristics
-Source code for papers: "Friendship Paradox in Growth Networks: Analytical and Empirical Analysis" and "Average Nearest Neighbor Degree and Its Distribution in Social Networks".
+Source code for paper: "Measuring the Variability of Local Characteristics in Complex Networks: Empirical and Analytical Analysis".

 The program can be used to simulate Barabasi-Albert and triadic closure (by Holme and Kim) networks, acquire friendship index, average degree dynamics for nodes in networks, acquire friendship index distributions, degree-degree correlations in real and synthetic networks.